 Melissa Busekros, after her return to her home.
 (Photo courtesy Klaus Guenther)

-A separate website, FreeMelissaB.com, launched by American homeschool leaders, also had been lobbying on behalf of Melissa, as well as providing contact information for German officials key to the case.
+A separate website, FreeMelissaB.com, launched by American homeschool leaders also had been lobbying on behalf of Melissa.

 Wolfgang Drautz, consul general for the Federal Republic of Germany, has commented on the issue on a blog, noting the government “has a legitimate interest in countering the rise of parallel societies that are based on religion or motivated by different world views and in integrating minorities into the population as a whole.”